koennjb/govee-ts/README.md

 [![CI](https://img.shields.io/github/workflow/status/koennjb/govee-ts/CI)](https://img.shields.io/github/workflow/status/koennjb/govee-ts/CI) ![Codecov](https://img.shields.io/codecov/c/github/koennjb/govee-ts) ![npm type definitions](https://img.shields.io/npm/types/typescript)

-This package uses the **Govee HTTP API v1.1** to control Govee smart LEDs.
+This package uses the **Govee HTTP API v1.1** to control Govee smart LEDs in NodeJS.
 It is written in TypeScript so there is full type support.
 Behind the scenes, it uses Axios so this package should be supported on all browsers.

 # API Key